chrisnunes57/poly-art/README.md

 # TODO:
-Make it work in a browser besides Google Chrome :/
+Make it work in Safari :/